See the average super balance for your age group, so you can get an idea of how your super savings compare.

 Consider whether consolidating funds might be worthwhile

-There may be advantages to rolling multiple super accounts into one, like fewer fees and less admin but you’ll need to be across potential exit fees, tax implications and if you could lose certain benefits, such as insurance.
+There may be advantages to rolling multiple super accounts into one, like fewer fees and less admin but you’ll need to be across the potential tax implications and check if you could lose certain benefits, such as insurance.

 Review your investment options